 - Wear safety glasses when shooting fireworks, and light one firework at a time and then quickly move away.

 - Use fireworks outdoors in a clear area, away from buildings, vehicles, dried brush, grass, or anything that has the potential to catch on fire.

 - Dispose of spent fireworks by wetting them down and place in a metal trash can away from any building or combustible materials until the next day.

 In addition, always have a bucket of water and water hose nearby.
 Never relight a “dud” firework—wait 20 minutes and then soak it in a bucket of water.
 Never carry fireworks in your pocket or shoot them into metal or glass containers, and do not experiment with homemade fireworks or illegal explosives.
 Plus alcohol and fireworks do not mix.
 Save your alcohol for after the show.

-2018: Bingham Memorial is Bringing You and Your Family TWO Spectacular Fireworks Shows This Year
+2019: Bingham Healthcare is Bringing You and Your Family TWO Spectacular Fireworks Shows This Year

 We’re Here for You!

 If a child is injured by fireworks, immediately go to a doctor or hospital.

 98 Poplar St.